 Despite the seemingly simple features, TCRs can greatly improve teller efficiency.
 Here’s how:

-- Faster customer/member transactions: TCRs are extremely fast and 99.99% accurate.
-Their ability to validate bills and count them with precision means that deposits and withdrawals can take place without tellers needing to count the amount two or three times to ensure it is correct.
+- Faster customer/member transactions.
+TCRs are extremely fast and 99.99% accurate.
+Their ability to validate bills and count them with precision allows for prompt customer service.
+In other words, deposits and withdrawals can take place without tellers needing to count the amount two or three times.
+They get it right the first time.

-- Internal transfers: Since TCRs securely store much more currency than a cash drawer (and cash can be transferred between units), they reduce the number of teller vault transactions.
+- Internal transfers.
+Since TCRs securely store much more currency than a cash drawer, they reduce the number of teller vault transactions.
 Vault transfers require dual control and can take anywhere from 5 to 20 minutes.
 A TCR that eliminates these trips can save personnel hours of lost time each week.

-- Less cash exposure: Because TCRs handle most teller transactions and store a wide variety of currency, tellers need to keep much less cash in their drawer (ideally, they’ll only need to occasionally replace a worn bill).
+- Less cash exposure.
+TCRs handle most teller transactions and store a wide variety of currency.
+Therefore, tellers need to keep much less cash in their drawer.
+Ideally, they’ll only need to occasionally replace a worn bill.

-Although staff efficiency is great, the automation provided by TCRs also help tellers humanize the banking process for customers and members.
+Although staff efficiency is great, the automation provided by TCRs also help tellers humanize the banking process for customers.
 In the past, a cash transaction required the teller’s complete focus.
 The teller needed to check the account, count and validate the cash, and sort the currency by its various denominations in the drawer.
 This limited the opportunity for interactions and any sort of personalized service.